kingalingaling/front-end-news-template/README.md

 ### What I learned

 I got back into the process of remembering how to use css and bootstrap.
 It was pretty easy once I started to remember grids and some other classes.
-Still issues with the responsiveness though *cough *cough
+I also learnt how to use flex and media queries for responsiveness

 ### Useful resources